oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/navbar.md

 ## No Line

-Eliminates the active effect line of the navbar
+You can use `noLine` remove the active effect line of the navbar

 </card>